 A mobile device charging station will be set up near the pavilion.
 It is free to use and you may charge mobile devices – at your own risk – beginning Friday when camping opens.
 There will be a potable water hose available for filling personal water supplies.
-There will be no swimming pool or hot tubs this year.
 A shower wand will be available with very cold water from a hose.
 Numerous portable toilets and hand wash stations will be placed throughout the park and at Butterbridge.
 Use the toilets for your gray water disposal.
 Please do your best to keep them tidy.
 There will be a cleanout/restock on Saturday and extra paper products will be available in the pavilion.

-The course will have one fully stocked aid station in the park pavilion, a tended aid station at approximately the half-way point, and two self-serve aid stations with hydration.
-Water, Gatorade and Heed will be provided.
-Hammer gels will also be available.
+The course will have one fully stocked aid station in the park pavilion, a tended aid station at approximately the half-way point, and two self-serve aid stations with hydration with water and Gatorade.

 The following rules are established for safety, fairness and decency.
 The Eagle Up Ultra is intended to be a competitive and fun event.

 1. We assume that whether runners are moving fast or slow at any given time, all are trying for their best performance.
 Faster runners should generally assume that they will have to pass slower runners and walkers on the left.
 The slower runners should stay to right as you would drive down the road.